mikalai-hryb/notes/terraform.md

 ### How to rename a resource address in a state file?

-The `terraform mv` command can help.
+The `terraform state mv` command can help.

 * the `terraform state mv -state-out=<another-state-file> <resource_address> <resource_address>` moves the resource to another state file without changing the resource address
   * `-state-out` flag is DEPRECATED.
 To move a resource to another state file